UncleRazavi/pinns-lib/README.md

 ## Minimal example (Heat equation)

-This example matches the small API used in the repository.
+This example matches the structure used in the repository.
 Run it from the repository root.

 ```python
 import torch